Identification and Model Testing in Linear Structural Equation Models using Auxiliary Variables

 \begin{corollary} If there exist triples satisfying lemma \ref{lemma:halftrek}, then the set of paths $\{p_1,...,p_k\}$ can only intersect at $z_1,...,z_k$, where $z_i$ is the instrumental variable. \end{corollary}

 \begin{proof} If two paths have no sided intersection, then any node that is in both paths must be in $Right$ of one path, and in $Left$ of the other.
-Since each path $p_i$ is a half-trek, the only variable in $Left$ is $z_i$, with the rest of the variables in $Right$.
+Since each path $p_i$ is composed of a set of half-treks, the only variable in $Left$ of $p_i$ is $z_i$, with the rest of the variables in $Right$ (all colliders $a_i$ are in both $Right$ and $Left$).
 Thus any intersection must happen at $z_i$, the instrumental variable. \end{proof}

 \begin{lemma} There exist triples satisfying lemma \ref{lemma:halftrek} iff there exist triples satisfying the lemma AND $\forall z_i,z_j$, if $z_j$ is on path $p_i$, then $z_i$ is not on path $p_j$. \end{lemma}